May 19, 2023

 Why Women Fail to Do Cruzada

 Tango dancing begins with a four-step routine called salida done diagonally on woman's right and ending with the woman's cruzada.
 The first step of salida is a side step.
 In the second and third steps the man walks on the woman's right, causing the need for her to recove the symmetrical position in line with him.
 The most convenient way or shortcut to recover that position is to cross her left leg in front of her right leg in the fourth step.
 There is no other signal telling her to do the cross except that he is walking on her right.
-In other words, the woman relies on her sense of equilibrium to return to a symmetrical position with the man by crossing her left leg in front of her right leg.
+In other words, the woman relies on her sense of equilibrium to realign herself with the man by crossing her left leg in front of her right leg.

 Tango women must be able to perceive and adjust their body position in relation to their partner.
 The sense of equilibrium is essential for maintaining alignment.
 A well-developed sense of equilibrium not only provides women with balance, stability and control over their movements, helping create a visually pleasing appearance, it also makes them sensitive to changes in their body position in relation to their partner, enhancing their ability to maintain proper alignment and weight distribution in partnering work.